Techie, Lawyer, Baseball Fan, Musician.

 Erik’s Twitter Background Image

-I’m a trademark and patent lawyer, Boston Red Sox fan, MIT engineer, and musician.
+I’m a patent and trademark lawyer, Boston Red Sox fan, MIT engineer, and musician.
 I blog about technology, law, baseball, and rock ‘n’ roll at ErikJHeels.com.

 Erik’s Twitter Bio

-Trademark and patent lawyer, Boston Red Sox fan, Maine Law Adjunct Professor, MIT 88.
+Patent and trademark lawyer for Boston startups, Red Sox fan, MIT engineer, musician.
 Flew in AF (hot), cofounded MCatsBand (cool), swam in Arctic Ocean (cold).

 Erik’s Life In Links